abcdesktopio/docs/opsdocs/docs/index.md

 |  Firefox       | Yes, install the [dedicated abcdesktop extension](common/firefox-extension.md)|
 |  Safari       | No, the clipboard access is not allowed by the user agent or the platform in the current context, possibly because the user denied permission|

-### Not supported web browser

-abcdesktop.io does NOT support Microsoft Internet Explorer from version 1.x to 11.x.
-If you need a Microsoft web browser use Microsoft Edge.
-Edge is based on the Chromium open-source project.
-Chromium forms the basis of Google Chrome, so the new Edge feels very similar to Google Chrome.

 ## Release history